Identification

 - Mechanism of action

-Tyrosine kinase 2 (TYK2) is a member of the Janus kinase (JAK) family of kinases, which are intracellular tyrosine kinases that activate the JAK–signal transducer and activator of transcription pathway.
-Unlike other members of the JAK family that promote broader immune and extra-immune pathways such as lipid metabolism, the TYK2 signalling pathway is responsible for selected immune pathways.1 TYK2 mediates signalling of inflammatory cytokines of both adaptive (e.g., interleukin (IL) 12 and IL-23) and innate (e.g., type I interferons) immune responses.3 In particular, IL-23 has been implicated in the pathogenesis of immune-mediated disorders such as psoriasis and psoriatic arthritis.1 It activates and promotes the proliferation of Th17 cells: subsequently, Th17 cells secrete inflammatory mediators, such as IL-17 and tumor necrosis factor-alpha, that stimulate epidermal cells to produce cytokines and chemokines that attract and activate innate immune system cells.1,2 Enhanced activity of Th17 cells lead to sustained inflammatory responses in the skin and joints as manifested in psoriatic arthritis.1
+Tyrosine kinase 2 (TYK2) is a member of the Janus kinase (JAK) family of kinases, which are intracellular tyrosine kinases that activate the JAK–signal transducer and activator of the transcription pathway.
+Unlike other members of the JAK family that promote broader immune and extra-immune pathways, such as lipid metabolism, the TYK2 signalling pathway is responsible for selected immune pathways.1 TYK2 mediates the signalling of inflammatory cytokines of both adaptive (e.g., interleukin (IL) 12 and IL-23) and innate (e.g., type I interferons) immune responses.3 IL-23 has been implicated in the pathogenesis of immune-mediated disorders such as psoriasis and psoriatic arthritis.1 It activates and promotes the proliferation of Th17 cells: subsequently, Th17 cells secrete inflammatory mediators, such as IL-17 and tumour necrosis factor-alpha, that stimulate epidermal cells to produce cytokines and chemokines that attract and activate innate immune system cells.1,2 Enhanced activity of Th17 cells leads to sustained inflammatory responses in the skin and joints as manifested in psoriatic arthritis.1

 Target Actions Organism ANon-receptor tyrosine-protein kinase TYK2 inhibitorHumans - Absorption